crate/tsperf/tsperf/tsqt/README.md

 #### Pip install

-The *Time Series Query Timer* `tsqt` is part of the `tsperf` package and can be installed using `pip install tsperf`.
+The *Time Series Query Timer* is part of the `tsperf` package and can be installed using `pip install tsperf`.

-By calling `tsqt -h` the possible configurations are listed.
+By calling `tsperf read --help` the possible configurations are listed.
 For further details see [Query Timer Configuration](#query-timer-configuration).
 All configurations can be done with either command line arguments or environment variables but when both are set then command line arguments will be used.

-When calling `tsqt` with the desired arguments the Query Timer outputs live updated statistics on the query execution.
+When calling `tsperf read` with the desired arguments the Query Timer outputs live updated statistics on the query execution.
 This includes:

 + concurrency: how many threads are running, defined by [CONCURRENCY](#concurrency)